 Our Assistant Dean for Academic Affairs, Crystal Edwards, will contact you as soon as you have made your commitment to arrange a time to speak with you to plan your schedule.
 Dean Edwards will also go over other topics to help make your transition as smooth as possible.

 Students have many options to commute to our campus.
-The UMB Shuttle has four routes to throughout campus and to nearby neighborhoods.
+The UMB Shuttle has three routesthroughout campus and to nearby neighborhoods: 702 Mount Vernon, 703 Federal Hill, and 704 Canton/Fells Point.
 There is also a bike parking facility and other transportation alternatives.

 Additionally, Baltimore has reliable public transportation, including to the airport via light rail.
 The Charm City Circulator, which runs through many areas of the city, is free.
 Students may also qualify for discounted mass transit fare.

 Student parking will be available for incoming students and more information about different parking options can be found on the UMB Parking and Transportation Services page.

 If you plan to seek educational accommodations under the ADA, read the instructions on the UMB Educational Support and Disability Services page, click on "Disability Disclosure and Reasonable Accommodations Application," and log in to complete the accommodations application form.
 This form will request a list of your classes so aim to complete it in late July or early August when you have received your fall class schedule.

 Requests for accommodations are evaluated by the University’s Office of Educational Support and Disability Services (OESDS).
 Maryland Carey Law implements the accommodations determined by the OESDS to be appropriate.
 Note: You must reapply for accommodations each semester that you will need them.
 Questions about applying for or receiving accommodations should be directed to Heather Moore, Assistant Director of Educational Support and Disability Services, at firstname.lastname@example.org or (410) 706-5889.